 What is Mental Health Awareness Week?

-Mental Health Awareness Week is an annual event which gives the whole of the UK an opportunity to focus on achieving good mental health.
+Mental Health Awareness Week is an annual event which gives us all an opportunity to focus on achieving good mental health.

-At OAS, we’ll be taking the opportunity to talk about all things mental health, with a focus on helping young people to access help and advice.
+At OAS, we’ll be taking the opportunity to talk about all things mental health, with a focus on helping our learners to access help and advice.

-Keep an eye on our social media feeds and please like, share and comment to join the conversation, help spread the word, and get people talking.
+Keep an eye on our social media feeds and join the conversation to help spread the word and get people talking.

 Why is mental health important?